j33s3/JavaPractice/README.md

 ### **Prompt:** Simulate a **Garbage Collection Scenario**
 ✅ **Requirements:**
 - Create objects inside a loop to simulate memory allocation.
-- Override the `finalize()` method to print a message when objects are garbage-collected.
+- Use `Cleaner` to register the object with a message when objects are garbage-collected.
 - Explicitly call `System.gc()` and observe the effect.

 ---